nicoDs96/hi/_posts/2022-10-21-building-a-custom-news-feed.markdown

 headerImage: true
 projects: true
 hidden: false # don't count this post in blog pagination
-description: "A step-by-step journey into building a custom news feed with Angular, Quarkus, and MongoDB and deploying it to Google Cloud, for free!"
+description: A step-by-step journey into building a custom news feed with Angular, Quarkus, and MongoDB and deploying it to Google Cloud, for free!
 category: project
 author: nicods
 externalLink: false